Does Your Health Insurance Agent Go Above and Beyond?

 Sign #4.
 You are handling more complex components of your policies than they are.

-Your agent should act as your advisor.
+Your agent should act as your employee benefits advisor.
 They should handle all the confusing, uncomfortable, and complex aspects of your insurance policies.
 They should also offer advice you need to navigate your policies, claims, etc.

 Sign #5.
 You feel locked into specific policies.